jobin-james/SAA-C02/docs/AWS Fundamentals/AWS Regions and AZs.md

 * AZs are together connected with high bandwidth ultra-low latency networking.
 * AZ’s give customers the ability to operate production applications and databases that are more highly available, fault tolerant, and scalable than would be possible from a single data center.
 * All traffic between AZ’s is encrypted.

+> It is a good idea to choose the region closes to you before you start deploying services.